Does Kratom Interact With Alprazolam?

 The kratom tree hails from Southeast Asia.
 Before it was discovered by western culture, it was used for cultural purposes and medicine for many centuries.

-The leaves of kratom are generally chewed by people in Southeast Asia.
-In other parts of the world (including the U.S.), it’s much more commonly taken as a powder or in the pill format.
+Kratom leaves are generally chewed by people in Southeast Asia.
+In other parts of the world (including the U.S.), it’s much more commonly taken as a powder, tincture, or capsule.

 What’s Kratom Used For?

 Kratom is used recreationally and for a variety of medical purposes.
-Although the validity of medical claims hasn’t been conclusively proven yet, there is enough evidence to suggest that kratom could provide real help for some of these issues .
+Although the validity of medical claims hasn’t been conclusively proven yet, there is enough evidence to suggest that kratom could provide real help with the following benefits :

 If you’re a newcomer to kratom, you should start at the lowest end of the scale (2 grams).
 The lower end offers a burst of energy, whereas the higher end is sedating.